Robotics

 The Olympiads have an annual cycle with four phases: 1. test, 2. training with coaches in camps and workshops; 3.
 Swiss final and 4.
 International Olympiad.
 We are more than just a competition, because we also offer lessons and facilitate encounters with like-minded people.

-Pupils can participateindependently in many subjects: Astronomy, chemistry, geography, computer science, linguistics, mathematics, physics, economics and philosophy.
+Pupils can participate independently in many subjects: Astronomy, chemistry, geography, informatics, linguistics, mathematics, physics, economics and philosophy.
 This means that you only need to inform them about the competition and motivate them to take part.

 After the first test at the latest, you as a teacher are relieved of your duties in any case: From now on, the Science Olympiad volunteers will take over all further tasks!